Web-Feet/coasterdocs/blocks.md

-#Blocks
+# Blocks
 - [Syntax](#syntax)
   - [Options](#options)
 - [Block types](#block-types)
 - [Image block](#image-block)
   - [Parameters](#parameters-2)

-##Syntax
+## Syntax

 All string, date, link, and image blocks use the same template syntax.
-An example of this can be found below:
+An example of this can be seen below:

 ```php
 // Vanilla PHP